AppsFlyerSDK/appsflyer-flutter-plugin/README.md

 ---
 ##### **`static Future<bool> logEvent(String eventName, Map eventValues) async`** (optional)

-- These in-app events help you track how loyal users discover your app, and attribute them to specific campaigns/media-sources.
-Please take the time define the event/s you want to measure to allow you to track ROI (Return on Investment) and LTV (Lifetime Value).
+- These in-app events help you to understand how loyal users discover your app, and attribute them to specific campaigns/media-sources.
+Please take the time define the event/s you want to measure to allow you to send ROI (Return on Investment) and LTV (Lifetime Value).
 - The `logEvent` method allows you to send in-app events to AppsFlyer analytics.
 This method allows you to add events dynamically by adding them directly to the application code.

 | parameter     | type     | description                                                                                                                                                                       |